Below are a number of base principles to consider to improve the accessibility and usability of your Blackboard course.

 Consistency is extremely important in making a course usable.
-It reduces cognitive overload, improves communication, exhibits professionalism and allows for efficiency which all amounts to an improved experience.
-There are many areas of consistency that you should give consideration too including: structure and navigation, use of language, formatting, file types and visual cues.
+It reduces cognitive overload, improves communication, exhibits professionalism and increases user efficiency, all of which contribute to improving the user experience.

 Use descriptive and unique link text

-Many screen reader users will issue a command to list all links on a page.
-If all links use the text “click here” then the screen reader can only only highlight links without context in a list such as ‘Click Here’, ‘Click Here’, ‘Click Here’.
+Many screen reader users will list all the links on a page, if all links use the text ‘click here’, the screen reader can only create a list of links without context consisting of ‘Click Here’, ‘Click Here’, ‘Click Here’.

 Poorly written, inaccessible link:

-For more information click here for the W3C guide to accessibility.
+- For more information click here for the W3C guide to accessibility

-Appropriately Written, accessible link:
+Appropriately written, accessible link:

-For more information take a look at the W3C guide to accessibility.
+- For more information take a look at the W3C guide to accessibility

-Divided your pages semantically with headings to create a page outline.
-This is vital for users who use screen readers to access Blackboard.
-The headings can be used by screen readers to navigate the page.
-This has the added benefit of allowing visual users to easily scan the page.
+Divide your pages semantically with headings to create the page outline.
+This is helpful for users who use screen readers to access Blackboard as the headings will be used by screen reader to navigate the page.

 In Blackboard you should use the Format drop down menu to select a suitable sub heading format for any headings that you insert in the rich text editor.

-You should export Word documents as a PDF with settings to preserve document structure and create a heading tree.
+You should export Word documents as a PDF with settings to preserve the document structure and create a heading tree.
 This will not only make the document more accessible but will ensure consistency of layout across different devices.